talmeym/regurgitator-extensions-web-json/README.md

 </rgw:http-call>
 ```

-whilst host, port and user credentials are specified in the xml, all other attributes of the call are set from parameters within the message object, as listed below:
+whilst host, port and (optional) user credentials are specified in the xml, all other attributes of the call are set from parameters within the message object, as listed below:

 |context|parameter|call attribute|default (if not specified)|
 |:---|:---|:---|:---|